timedreamer/EvalGCNinMaize/doc/Methods_v1.md

 **Gene count normalization**

 The obtain gene count expression data was normalization using four different methods before constructing GCN.
 Counts Per Milliion(CPM) and Reads Per Killobase Per Million(RPKM) were calcualted by edgeR package in R environment and then log2 normalized; Variance Stabilizating Transformation(VST) was calcualted by DESeq2 package.
 Raw count(RC) for gene expressions were normalized by log2.
+Low expressed genes which defined as CPM less than 2 in more than 1000 samples were exlcuded from the following analysis.

 **Network construction**

 Five correlation coefficient methods and four Mutual Information methods were applied to normalized gene expression data to construct GCN.
-Pearson Correlation Coefficient(PCC) and Spearman Correlation Coefficient(SCC) was
+All computing steps were done in R 3.3.1 environment.
+Pearson Correlation Coefficient(PCC) and Spearman Correlation Coefficient(SCC) was calculated by cor() function.
+Kendall rank Correlation Coefficient was calculated using cor.fk() function in pcaPP library.
+Gini Correlation Coefficient was calculated by adjacencymatrix() function in rsgcc library.
+Biweight midcorrelation was computed by bicor() function in WGCNA pacakge.
+Mutual information results were all computed by parmigene package.

+**Network Performance Evaluation**

+We used three four datasets to evaluate different networks' performance.
+First, maize protein-protein interactons were downloaded from PPIM(version 1.1).
+Only high-confidence interactions were left for evaluation.
+Second, maize pathway information was downloaded from MaizeCyc(version 2.2) and same pathway genes were considered as co-expressed together.
+Third, maize gene ontology data for AGPv3.30 was downloaded from AgriGO.
+Fourth, ChIP-Seq confirmed targets for HDA101(GRMZM2G172883) was used as poitive co-exressed examples for evaluation.

+In terms of evaluation method, we adopted the widely used Receiver operating characteristic (ROC) Curve and Area Under Curve(AUC) for binary classfier problems.
+R pacakge ROCR and EGAD were used for this purpose.

+**Network Clustering**

+For each network, top 1 million edges were selected as stringent co-expression networks.
+The topology of networks were calcaulted using powerRlaw package in R and Cy.
+To test whether the distribution of nodes were following power-law distribution, the Kolomogorov Smirnoff statistic (KS) was applied with 1000 bootstrap simulations.

+Graph clustering was performed using Markov Cluster Algorithm (MCL) in Cytoscape clusterMake with inflatino value set to 1.8.
+Networks were also visualized in Cytoscape.